-Former CIA agent in a war zone, now chairman of a peace organization: Which step was more unusual for you?
+Former CIA officer in a war zone, now chairman of a peace organization: Which step was more unusual for you?

 My grandfather was in the army, my father in the air force and my brother in the navy.
 So there was certainly always a sense of that kind of service.
 But my other brother had special needs.
 He was not able to speak, he was severely mentally retarded and autistic.
 Half the time as a child I was really embarrassed to be out with him, the other half I was extremely protective of him.
 He was so pure and innocent, and I wished that people would realize that.
 Both combined, probably shaped my life.

 You worked at the CIA for five years.
-How did you begin as an agent?
+How did you begin as an analyst?

 It was the first step in my career.
 I studied International Politics at Stanford, so I traveled a lot.
 Recruiters used to come by the university all the time and one of them said, “Imagine writing not only for your professor or your fellow students, but for the president and the cabinet!”
 The CIA were the people who knew best what was going on in the world and had direct access to classified information.
 The idea of this pure access to what was going on in the world really appealed to me.
 And I loved to travel.